RichardDeodutt/End-to-End/README.md

     - Create or use an existing Ubuntu EC2 to run the Flask App URL Shortener

 - ### Task 2:
-    - One another machine preferably and with good specifications install the following packages or make sure it's installed:
+    - On another machine preferably and with good specifications install the following packages or make sure it's installed:
         - git
         - nodejs
         - npm